Material may not be published, broadcast, rewritten or redistributed without a link to the original content

 He also bought a US$ 27 million 22-carat diamond pink necklace and he chartered the 147 meter yacht Topaz for one week for US$ 3.5 million.

-In June 2017 the United States was starting civil forfeiture of all these assets
+In June 2017 the United States was starting civil forfeiture of all these assets.
+In February 2018 the yacht Equanimity was seized by the Indonesian government on behalf of Malaysia and the USA.

-Motor yacht Equanimity owned by Malaysian billionaire Jho Low.
+Motor yacht Equanimity built for Malaysian billionaire Jho Low.

 Do Won Chang